-Other possible causes of feeling dizzy while on your period include other PMS symptoms - like headaches - and conditions that can excessive blood loss, like fibroids or menorrhagia.
-Losing too much blood can lead to iron deficiency anemia, provoking dizziness and weakness.
+Other possible causes of feeling dizzy while on your period include other PMS symptoms - like headaches - and conditions that can cause excessive blood loss, like fibroids or menorrhagia.
+Losing too much blood can lead to iron deficiency anemia, provoking dizziness and weakness.2

 Is Dizziness During Periods a Cause for Concern?

 While this symptom can be disturbing, feeling weak and dizzy during your period is generally not a need for concern.
-It does not usually last long, normally just a few minutes, but can last longer.
+It does not usually last long, normally just a few minutes.

-Seek help immediately if you experience disproportionate blood loss and other extreme symptoms, such as fainting, difficulty breathing, double vision, numbness, hearing loss, and slurred speech, among others.
+Seek help immediately if you experience severe dizziness, disproportionate blood loss, and other extreme symptoms, such as fainting, difficulty breathing, double vision, numbness, hearing loss, and slurred speech, among others.